front-end-intermediate/session-7/readme.md

 ```

-Delete the App.css file from the top level of source.
+Delete the `App.css` file from the top level of source.
+Delete the import statement for it in `App.js`.

 ## Adding Pirates